 My main responsibility, after trying to be a loving husband, father, and grandfather, is to help coordinate the people in Martureo who are creating a Brazilian Center for Missiological Reflection

 I have copied here for you the report from our Martureo site about some of our accomplishments in 2017.
 In Martureo we understand how important it is for Brazilian mission practitioners to carefully consider how they give witness to Christ and participate in his mission in all spheres of society.
 And I am very pleased with what we were able to accomplish.

 I have just finished doing an assessment of the work done by Martureo over the last couple of years.
 This has helped me figure out where I can contribute in my new responsibility as Executive Coordinator.
 When we finished this Assessment, we were actually quite amazed at how active the Brazilian Center for Missiological Reflection, Martureo has already been, and are encouraged by the response.

 When Brazilians think about how they participate in God’s mission they are “doing missiology.”
 Hopefully the work of thinking will help them to do some good.
 If they are successful we are all likely to benefit.

 The world is changing, and I am excited to join a team of Brazilians who are leading some of those changes, as they follow God into His mission.
 I recently accepted an invitation to become Executive Coordinator at Martureo: the Brazilian Center for Missiological Reflection.
 Of course, it sweetens the deal to know I get to travel to Brazil regularly!

-There are actually several cool things that excite me about this new inistry.
+There are actually several cool things that excite me about my new ministry location and focus.
 First, I have been preparing for it all my life.
-I first went to Brazil almost 45 years ago.
-After college, Lois and I moved to Brazil where we began our family and learned to serve.
+I first went to Brazil

 In late April, I started a new job in Brazil.
 I am now the Executive Coordinator for Martureo: the Brazilian Center for Missiological Reflection.